ManiAm/Speak-IO/README.md

 - **hotword** container enables passive voice activation using offline wake word detection.
 This component continuously listens for predefined trigger phrases and activates downstream actions when a match is detected.
 An ideal hotword engine runs efficiently for extended periods with minimal CPU usage, supports low-latency detection, operates offline, and maintains high accuracy across varying accents and background noise conditions.

-- **voice_ui** container provides a lightweight web interface that allows users to interact with both the STT and TTS services.
-It features two main tabs - one for transcribing speech into text via microphone input, and another for synthesizing text into voice using configurable models and sample phrases in various languages.

 Each service is isolated but interoperable via REST APIs and WebSocket endpoints, making Speak-IO extensible and well-suited for both local experimentation and production use.

 <img src="pics/speak-io.jpeg" alt="segment" width="800">